Home » Employment » CV vs Resume: Discover the Best Choice for You

 CV vs Resume infographic which outlines the differences between a CV and Resume

-For those who are visually impaired, cannot read the above infographic or would like a fuller explanation of the infographic above, I provide a more detailed description of the key differences between a CV and a Resume here:
+If you are visually impaired, cannot read the above infographic or would like a fuller explanation of the infographic above, please see below a more detailed description of the key differences between a CV and a Resume.

 • Perhaps the most obvious difference is length – a CV is usually much longer than a resume, often two to three pages, but can be up to 10 pages or more.